I’m a certified snowboard instructor and here’s my review of the best snowboard gloves with wrist guards.

 As I mentioned in my other article about tips for first-time snowboarders, it is always a good idea for us to bring less to the mountain, having a pair of snowboard protection gloves can save some room for putting your necessity like chocolate bars, lipsticks and less chance of losing them.

 In my experience, the most common items you can find in the lost and found are usually gloves, and the only reason for me to buy a pair of new wrist guards had been and still is: I lost them.
-I’ve never lost my gloves but I’ve lost over 5 pairs of wrist guard in my snowboarding life.
+I’ve never lost my gloves but I’ve lost over 5 pairs of wrist guards in my snowboarding life.

-Best Snowboard Gloves with Wrist Guard: What to Consider?
+Top Snowboard Gloves with Wrist Guards

 Removable Wrist Guards

 For example, I am wearing a pair of gloves with removable guards, on my teaching days, I will just remove the guard of my right hand so it’s easier for me to carry the kids and gears.

 Fit and Style

 Your hands should be comfortably fit in with the wrist guards and gloves/mitts, and yet your hands should be free to move too because you need both freedom and protection.
 And make sure there is enough room for you to wear your inner gloves too.

 Other than the safety part, we want a pair of gloves or mittens that can keep our hands dry and warm, the outer shell of your mittens should be waterproof.
 The insulation is also an important factor since you want to keep your hand warm and yet not too sweaty.

-So the insulation level is kinda depending on your need, just make sure you get one fits your need.
+So the insulation level is kinda depending on your need, just make sure you get one that fits your need.
 However, do make sure you get one with moisture-wicking liner, vents is a bonus so it helps cool your hands off when they are getting too hot.
 Breathability is also very important too since your hands will get wet with sweats.